MerkulovDaniil/optim/docs/theory/Matrix_calculus.md

 {: .question}
 Suppose, matrix $A \in \mathbb{S}^n_{++}$.
 What can we say about the connection between its eigenvalues and singular values?

+{: .question}
+How do the singular values of a matrix relate to its eigenvalues, especially for a symmetric matrix?

 ### Skeleton decomposition

 Simple, yet very interesting decomposition is Skeleton decomposition, which can be written in two forms: